sofi28300/upstream-sync/README.md

 When creating the messages, remove the HTML tags from the message body.
 Figure out the best place to add this logic and implement it.

+### Task 3: Solution

+First of all we have to create a helper function named `removeHtmlTags` that will extract the text from a raw body email.

+Then for me the best place to add this logic is in `MessageEntity` inside `createFromEmail` since we are willing to treat extract all the texts from any emails

+If there is any edge case to handle like create a method that stores the email raw body in formatted email body we can have this logic inside `createMessageFromEmail` to distinguiche between them and create a message with the right body format.

 ### Task 4: Add a unit test

 Add a unit test, explain why you chose to test this particular part of the code and more generally what would be the best way to test this project.